Darway Coast, Nigeria

 Technical Assistance Support

-funded the green certification costs for the project through its technical assistance facility for climate aligned infrastructure bonds established with InfraCredit.
+funded the upfront due diligence costs for the Project through its technical assistance facility for climate aligned infrastructure bonds established with InfraCredit

 KfW Development Bank supported the technical, legal and ESG due diligence costs for the project under a technical assistance facility with InfraCredit.